 California State and Local government.
 The most common way to complete these courses

-is to complete a pair of courses listed in the General Catalog under graduation requirement IV.
+is to complete a pair of courses listed in the General Catalog under Graduation Requirement IV.

 listed together: Unit, Residence, and GPA Requirements.

 - Listed halfway down this section are two of the Residence Requirements.
 Residence does not mean you are a resident of the United States, California, or even San Diego.
-The Residence Requirements refer to the minimum number of units you need to complete at SDSU and upper division units at SDSU to qualify for a bachelor's degree.
+The Residence Requirements refer to the minimum number of units and the minimum upper division units you need to complete at SDSU to qualify for a bachelor's degree.

 - At the bottom of this section, you will see Grade Point Average Requirements.
 There are four important GPAs and two of those are listed in this section of your

-A. SDSU GPA - an average based on all courses attempted at SDSU.
+- SDSU GPA - an average based on all courses attempted at SDSU.

-B. Cumulative GPA - an average based on all courses attempted at SDSU and transferable courses at other universities, liberal arts colleges, and community colleges.
+- Cumulative GPA - an average based on all courses attempted at SDSU and transferable courses at other universities, liberal arts colleges, and community colleges.

-- The other two important GPAs are your Major GPA, which is an average based on all upper division courses attempted in your major department and any other upper division courses required for your major and your Minor GPA, which is an average based on all units applicable to your minor if you are completing a minor for your degree.
+- The other two important GPAs are your Major GPA, which is an average based on all upper division courses attempted in your major department and any other upper division courses required for your major, and your Minor GPA, which is an average based on all units applicable to your minor if you are completing a minor for your degree.
 The SDSU and Cumulative GPAs must always be at least a 2.0 to stay in good academic standing.
 All four GPAs must be at least a 2.0 to graduate.

-a 3-unit class from each of the following three areas:
+Section I is titled Communication and Critical Thinking.
+You must take a 3-unit class from each of the following three areas:

-- 1 - Oral Communication
+- Oral Communication

-- 3 - Intermediate Composition and Critical Thinking
+- Critical Thinking

 These sections make up the GE pattern at SDSU.

-You will also see Advanced Placement credit, International Baccalaureate Credit, and College Level Examination credit results in addition to courses transferred from other institutions along with the SDSU course equivalent.
+You will also see Advanced Placement credit, International Baccalaureate credit, and College Level Examination credit results in addition to courses transferred from other institutions along with the SDSU course equivalent.
 The example below illustrates a student with Advanced Placement credit, SDSU credit, and transfer credit from another institution.

 If you have transferred in coursework, the following note may appear: "The following transfer courses have not been reviewed.
 Courses may be applied to meet degree requirements once the review is complete."
 These courses may show up as "Unknown" as seen in the example below.